 So negative was our existence that I can find nothing comparable in any other civilized society. (…)

 We were never viceroys or governors except by very extraordinary reasons; archbishops and bishops, seldom; ambassadors, never; military men, only as subordinates; nobles, without privileges; lastly, we were neither magistrates nor financiers, and hardly merchants. (…)

 Those born in America have been despoiled of their constitutional rights. (…)”

 Fact 5: Simon had energy to spare

 His contemporaries said Simon had an overabundance of energy.
-Even as and adult he would skip, jump, or run when walking with someone.
+Even as an adult, he would skip, jump, or run when walking with someone.
 He also loved riding horses, swimming, and military activities.
-And he could dance for hours -he was an accomplished dancer-, sometimes even on top of tables.
+And he was an accomplished dancer who could dance for hours, sometimes on top of tables.

 That excess energy served him well.
-During the independence campaigns he waged in South America against Spain, Simon covered three times more territory on horseback than Napoleon and twice as much as Alexander the Great (about 90,000 km/ 56,000 mi).
+For years, he fought the Spaniards in South America.
+And in his campaigns, he covered three times more territory on horseback than Napoleon and twice as much as Alexander the Great (about 90,000 km/ 56,000 mi).

 He also fought in more than 100 battles himself.

 Fact 6: Simon Bolivar had a fiery temper